If you have been inspired by the BBC Stargazing Live series - then take a look at our

 Astronomy Courses for Beginners

-We are offering short courses in basic astronomy for our guests.
-Take advantage of my 39
+We offer short courses in basic astronomy for our guests.
+With over 40 years

 Courses are run when requested by guests and do not require a minimum number.